When Police arrest a person without a warrant (Section 41 of CrPC)

 a)When any person commits a cognizable offence in front of the police.

 b)When a reasonable complaint has been made against any person.
 When police received credible information.
-Or there will be reasonable suspension exist that a person has committed a cognizable offense punishable with imprisonment of seven years or less and has to satisfy the following conditions.
+Or there will be reasonable suspension exist that a person has committed a cognizable offence punishable with imprisonment of seven years or less and has to satisfy the following conditions.

 i) That the police officer has reason to believe that such person has committed the offence.

 ii) The police officer has to satisfy that such arrest is necessary to prevent such a person from committing any further offence.
 The arrest is necessary for a proper investigation of the offence.
-And to prevent such a person from tampering of evidence.
+And to prevent such a person from tampering with evidence.
 Also to prevent such a person from making any threat or inducement to any person who has acquainted with the facts of the case.
 And lastly, unless such a person arrested his presence in court can not ensure.
 The police officer shall record his reasons for arrest while making such arrests. (whenever the arrest of a person is not required, the police officer shall record his reasons.)

-ba)When the police officer received credible information that a person has committed a cognizable offence punishable with imprisonment for a term which may extend to more than seven years or with the death sentence.
+ba)When the police officer received credible information that a person has committed a cognizable offence punishable with imprisonment for a term that may extend to more than seven years or with the death sentence.
 And the police officer has reason to believe that based on such information the person has committed the said offence.

 c) When the person has declared as a proclaimed offender either under this code or state government.